 Since it was established in 1969, the Bermuda National Trust has acquired more than 60 historic properties & open-space areas in Bermuda, & is a formidable force in the preservation of this fragile island, characterized by graceful Georgian houses of whitewashed coral limestone, manicured gardens, & sparkling turquoise waters.
-Discover Bermuda in all its cultural glory with VIP tours of historic monuments, special openings of grand private homes, & exclusive invitations into breathtaking hidden gardens.
-Taking place during the Bermuda National Trust’s festive “Christmas Walkabout,”.
+Taking place during the Bermuda National Trust’s festive “Christmas Walkabout”, discover Bermuda…”

 - Pricing from